CebolaLab/ATAC-seq/README.md

 ## Alignment

 The processed reads should then be aligned to the reference human genome using an aligner such as [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
 This pipeline will use bowtie2 to align reads to the hg19 reference genome.
 If the user is aligning to the more recent GRCh38 release, it is recommended to remove alternative contigs, otherwise reads may not map uniquely and will consequently be assigned a low quality score.
-Suggested guidelines for preparing the GRCh38 genome are discussed in [this](https://www.biostars.org/p/342482/) tutorial.
-If the user selects an alternative tool for alignment, such as bwa, they are referred to [this blog post](https://www.acgt.me/?offset=1426809676847) which discusses the resulting difference in alignment quality scores (this may require adjustments in downstream steps).
+Suggested guidelines for preparing the GRCh38 genome are discussed in [this tutorial](https://www.biostars.org/p/342482/).
+If the user selects an alternative alignment tool, such as bwa, they are referred to [this blog post](https://www.acgt.me/?offset=1426809676847) which discusses the resulting difference in alignment quality scores (this may require an adjustment in downstream filtering).

 The `local` parameter is used, since cutadapt removes adapter sequences >3bp; the `local` parameter 'soft clips' the end of reads to allow the best possible alignment, including any remaining adapter sequences (1 or 2bp).
 By using the `--no-mixed` and `--no-discordant` parameters, reads will only be aligned if both reads align successfully as a pair (this avoids the need to later remove reads which are not properly paired, which is a common post-alignment QC step).